 “His is the Rock, his works are perfect, and all his ways are just.
 A faithful God who does no wrong, upright and just is he.”
 (Deuteronomy 32:4)

 “For the Lord is good; His lovingkindness is everlasting and His faithfulness to all generations.”
 (Psalm 100:5)

 See the absolutes?
 ALL his ways.
 NO wrong.
 ALL generations.

 Why does it matter to us if God is always faithful?

-His faithfulness speaks to the core of His character.
-This means we can know for certain He’ll do what He says He’s going to do.
-We can know that the character we see Him display throughout the Bible, in Old Testament Stories and New Testament teachings, still remains active today.
+His faithfulness speaks to the core of his character.
+This means we can know for certain he’ll do what he says he’s going to do.
+We can know that the character we see him display throughout the Bible, in Old Testament Stories and New Testament teachings, still remains active today.

 “Because God wanted to make the unchanging nature of his purpose very clear to the heirs of what was promised, he confirmed it with an oath.”
 (Hebrews 6:17)

 He hasn’t changed.
 He’s the same God we read about in the Bible.
 His purposes remain the same.